joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

-You can instead import the file as a module in iPython, and as you make modifications to the file, iPython will automagically reload the module (This is a setting that has been enabled on all the Zipfian workstations).
+You can instead import the file as a module in iPython, and as you make modifications to the file, iPython will automagically reload the module (This is a setting that has been enabled on all the Galvanize workstations).
 Let's take a look.

 *IDE:*